 Books make the best gifts -- never the wrong size and relatively inexpensive.
 But how to choose from the infinite variety of options?

-Twice a year, The Kojo Nnamdi Show brings you book recommendations for you, the kids, your boss or anyone else in your life.
-We call on book editors and experts from small independent bookstores to help seek out the quality reads that are often overlooked by mainstream media.
+Twice a year, The Kojo Nnamdi Show shares book recommendations for you, the kids, your boss and anyone else in your life.
+We also call on book editors and experts from small independent bookstores to help seek out the quality reads that are often overlooked by mainstream media.

 The D.C. area has been the backdrop for many books, whether short stories, novels or nonfiction.
 Our guests highlight the best books set primarily in and around Washington, including those penned by authors with local roots and books with strong allusions and mentions to the area.